finnhodgkin/learn-phoenix-todo-example/README.md

 also how to handle authentication.

 First `require` Ueberauth just after `use PtodosWeb, :router` at the top of the router.
-If you're coming from the land of Node.js then this will look familiar :sparkles:
+If you're coming from the land of Node.js then this may look familiar :sparkles:

 Next add an Auth scope: